Toy: Gender

-This stereotypical attribution of sex-typical toys for girls and boys is gradually changing, with toys companies creating more gender neutral toys, as the benefits associated with allowing children to play with toys that appeal to them far outweighs controlling their individual preferences.
+This stereotypical attribution of sex-typical toys for girls and boys is gradually changing, with toy companies creating more gender neutral toys, as the benefits associated with allowing children to play with toys that appeal to them far outweighs controlling their individual preferences.
 For example, many stores are beginning to change their gender labels on children's play items.
-Target removed all identification related to gender from their toy aisles and Disney did the same for their costumes.
-The Disney store is an especially prevalent example of gender in play because they are a global identity in the toy world.
+Target removed all identification related to gender from their toy aisles, and Disney did the same for their costumes.
+The Disney store is an especially prevalent example of gender in play because it is a global identity in the toy world.
 A study done regarding their website found that though they have removed gender labels from their costumes, the toys online reflect more stereotypical gender identities.
-For example, toys depicting males were associated with physicality and females were associated with beauty, housing, and caring.
+For example, toys depicting males were associated with physicality, and females were associated with beauty, housing, and caring.
 Though Disney promotes their toys as being for both genders, there is no gender neutral section on their website.
-Those which are generally deemed for both genders more closely resemble what many would label "boy toys," as they relate closer to the stereotype of masculinity within play.
+Those that are generally deemed for both genders more closely resemble what many would label "boy toys," as they relate closer to the stereotype of masculinity within play.

 Traditions within various cultures promote the passing down of certain toys to their children based on the child's gender.
-In Indigenous South American communities, boys receive a toy bow and arrow from their father while young girls receive a toy basket from their mother.
+In Indigenous South American communities, boys receive a toy bow and arrow from their father, while young girls receive a toy basket from their mother.
 In North African and Saharan cultural communities, gender plays a role in the creation of self-made dolls.
 While female dolls are used to represent brides, mothers, and wives, male dolls are used to represent horsemen and warriors.
 This contrast stems from the various roles of men and women within the Saharan and North African communities.
 There are differences in the toys that are intended for girls and boys within various cultures, which is reflective of the differing roles of men and women within a specific cultural community.

 Research on the repercussions of gender in toys suggests that desegregation of the genders can be achieved by encouraging more gender-neutral play.
 Researchers Carol Auster and Claire Mansbach have argued that allowing children to play with toys which more closely fit their talents would help them to better develop their skills.
 In terms of parental influence, a study found that parents who demonstrated some androgynous behavior have higher scores in support, warmth, and self-worth in regards to the treatment of their children.
 Even as this debate is evolving and children are becoming more inclined to cross barriers in terms of gender with their toys, girls are typically more encouraged to do so than boys because of the societal value of masculinity.